Heart attack care in Salt Lake City, Utah

-It’s a fact: the average person with heart attack symptoms waits more than two hours before going to an emergency room!
-And, too many people head to the hospital in a car instead of calling 911.
-In fact, only 36 percent of people with heart attack symptoms came to our hospital in an ambulance last year.
+The average person with heart attack symptoms waits more than two hours before going to an emergency room, and, too many people head to the hospital in a car instead of calling 911.
+However, heart attack victims being transported via ambulance to St. Mark's Hospital are diagnosed in transit with special technology.

 - Possible radiating of pain to arms or jaw and occasionally a sore throat